Fabián Gómez

-Fabián Gómez (born 27 October 1978) is an Argentine professional golfer who has played on a number of the world's golf tours including the PGA Tour, Nationwide Tour, PGA Tour Latinoamérica and the Tour de las Americas.
+Fabián Eduardo Gómez (born 27 October 1978) is an Argentine professional golfer who has played on a number of the world's golf tours including the PGA Tour, Nationwide Tour, PGA Tour Latinoamérica and the Tour de las Américas.

 Career

 Gómez was born in Resistencia, Argentina.
 He has had three wins on the Tour de las Americas, in addition to three other wins on the Argentine TPG Tour.
 He placed second at the Chaco Open in 2006, the TLA Players Championship in 2006 and the Venezuela Open in 2007.
 He won TPG Tour Ranking in 2009.

 Gómez won his first Nationwide Tour event at the 2010 Chitimacha Louisiana Open with a six stroke victory over the field which culminated in a final round 64.
 He finished the year 12th on the money list to earn his 2011 PGA Tour card.
 In 2011, Gómez played in 26 events with his best finish being a T7 at the Puerto Rico Open, his only top 10 that year. is other best results included a T15 at the St. Jude Classic and a T18 at the Viking Classic on his way to finishing the year 157th on the money list, hence failing to retain his playing privileges.

 In 2012, Gómez returned to the Nationwide Tour, where his most notable results were a T2 at the Chitimacha Louisiana Open, T7 at the South Georgia Classic and T10 at the Winn-Dixie Jacksonville Open.
 He finished the year 55th on the Nationwide Tour money list.
 At the end of the season, he competed in the PGA Tour Qualifying Tournament where he placed T10 at 21 under par, which was enough to regain his PGA Tour card for the 2013 season.

 In 2013, Gómez finished T2 at the Puerto Rico Open, T16 at the RBC Canadian Open and T21 at the AT&T National, but made only 10 cuts out of 23 events on the year.
 He finished 133rd on the FedEx Cup standings, so he lost his full PGA Tour card and only maintained conditional status.